CraftAcademyLabs/ca_course/slow_food/slow_food.md

 Entities are the "things" for which we want to store information.
 An entity is a person, place, thing or event.
 * Attributes are the data we want to collect for an entitiy.
 * Relationships describe the relations between the entities.
-* ERDs show entities in a database and relationships between tables within that database.
+* ERD's show entities in a database and relationships between tables within that database.
 It is essential to have ER-Diagrams if you want to create a good database design.
 The diagrams help focus on how the database actually works.
 *
 You can use this ERD Tool: https://editor.ponyorm.com/